paidiver/paidiverpy/docs/guide/performance/index.rst

       metadata_path: '/metadata/path/metadata.json'
       metadata_type: 'IFDO'
       image_open_args: 'JPG'
-      client:
-        cluster_type: "slurm"
-        params:
-          n_workers: 1
-          threads_per_worker: 4
-          memory_limit: "4GB"
-          job_extra: ["--partition=standard", "--time=00:30:00"]
+      n_jobs: -1
       track_changes: False

     steps:
       # Define pipeline steps

-Here, the ``params`` block maps to parameters for the Dask **SLURMCluster** class.
-You can specify workers, threads, memory limits, and additional job options.

-You also need to specify the number of jobs in the ``general`` section.
-In this example, ``n_jobs: 2`` means that the Client will be scaled to 2 workers.
+In the Slurm batch file, set the requested CPUs, memory, walltime, queue, and account to match the workload you want to benchmark.
+The benchmark helper then writes the JSON and plot files once the batch job finishes.

+If you allocate CPUs through Slurm, keep ``n_jobs`` consistent with the CPUs you requested.
+The pipeline now treats the batch allocation as the source of truth.
+For example, if you request 16 CPUs in the batch job, set ``n_jobs: 16`` or ``n_jobs: -1`` in the configuration file to fully utilize the allocated resources.

 Key Considerations
 ------------------

 1. **Sequential Dependency**: Pipeline parallelism operates within individual steps, not across steps.
 Each step must complete before the next begins, as the output of one step serves as the input for the next.

-2. **Temporary Directories**: For HPC execution, it is important to set ``track_changes: False``, which means the pipeline does not track intermediate changes.
-This setting is essential for HPC environments in order to speed up execution and avoid unnecessary file transfers.
+2. **Temporary Directories**: For batch or HPC execution, it is important to set ``track_changes: False``, which means the pipeline does not track intermediate changes.
+This setting is essential in order to speed up execution and avoid unnecessary file transfers.

 Examples and Resources
 ----------------------